UP | HOME

 Table of Contents

 This tool converts automata into transition-based generalized Büchi automata, a.k.a., TGBA.
 It can also produce Büchi automata on request (-B).
-It's usage is almost similar to ltl2tgba except that instead of supplying a formula to translate, you should specify a filename containing the automaton to convert.
+Its usage is almost similar to ltl2tgba except that instead of supplying a formula to translate, you should specify a filename containing the automaton to convert.

 In earlier version (before Spot 1.99.4) dstar2tgba was only able to read automata written in the format output by ltl2dstar.
-However nowadays it can read automata in any of the supported formats (HOA, LBTT's format, ltl2dstar's format, and never claims).
-Also dstar2tgba used to be the only tool being able to read ltl2dstar's format, but today this format can also be read by any of the tool that read automata.
+Nowadays, it can read automata in any of the supported formats (HOA, LBTT's format, ltl2dstar's format, and never claims).
+Also, dstar2tgba used to be the only tool being able to read ltl2dstar's format, but today this format can also be read by any of the tool that read automata.
 So in practice, running dstar2tgba some files... produces the same result as running autfilt --tgba --high --small some files....

 Two quick examples